-This kit includes inflation valves and air lines for each air spring.
-This will allow you to compensate for unbalanced loads.
-If you would rather have a single inflation valve system to provide equal pressure to both air springs, your dealer can supply the optional "T" fitting.
+Your kit includes separate inflation valves and air lines for each air helper spring.
+This will allow you to level your vehicle from side to side as well as from front to back.
+If you would rather have a single valve inflation system, your dealer can supply the required T-fitting.